 Indigenous beliefs emphasize how intertwined land and water are with health and wellbeing.
 By building meaningful connections with the land, you develop better social relationships and self-confidence, according to current research.
 From celebrating rites of passage like pregnancy and first hunts to maintaining a traditional lifestyle of healthy eating and constant exercise, the land is a crucial part of everyday life for indigenous communities.

-Nonetheless, many North Americans blame indigenous peoples for their drug and alcohol addictions and related illnesses, ignoring the link between colonization, residential schools, and using drugs or drink as a coping mechanism.
-The cycle of poverty, depression, hopelessness, and abuse that indigenous people still face is one that began with Columbus’s arrival on the continent and included incredible violence, psychological abuse, oppression, tearing families apart, and claiming indigenous territory.
+Nonetheless, many North Americans blame Indigenous people for their drug and alcohol addictions and related illnesses, ignoring the link between colonization, residential schools, and using drugs or drink as a coping mechanism.
+The cycle of poverty, depression, hopelessness, and abuse that Indigenous people still face is one that began with Columbus’s arrival on the continent and included incredible violence, psychological abuse, oppression, tearing families apart, and claiming Indigenous territory.